The Wokingham Federation

 How school placements work

-Trainees will work in two of The Federation’s nine mainstream secondary schools.
-Please see [http://wokinghamfederation.co.uk/home/schools/] for details of the schools.
+Trainees will work in two of The Federation’s nine mainstream School Direct secondary schools, with the majority of the time being spent in the employing school.
+Please see The Wokingham Federation website for details of the schools.

 During the course of the year, all trainees will have experience of teaching all years from Years 7 - 13, including working with both GCSE and A Level groups.